Marginal Propensity to Consume Definition

 To put it another way, how much would the average consumer spend if they were to receive an additional level of income.
 The action or likelihood of spending is known as ‘propensity’, which refers to the inclination or tendency for a person to take an action.
 Therefore, when we talk about the marginal propensity to consume, we are referring to the tendency of a person to consume the additional income they receive and what percentage of that they would spend.

 - Marginal propensity to consume (MPC) refers to the tendency to spend additional income.

 - It can vary depending on income levels.
 Those with higher incomes are more likely to save, whilst those on low incomes are more likely to spend on necessities.

 - The multiplier effect is driven by MPC.
 As people spend a higher percentage of their incomes, government investment in the economy becomes more effective – driven by the nations MPC.

-The marginal propensity to consume will fall between 0 and 1 as it refers to the percentage of income that is spent.
+The marginal propensity to consume will usually fall between 0 and 1 as it refers to the percentage of income that is spent.
 The consumer can spend none of it, or all of it – but usually it is somewhere in between.